jostmey/RestrictedBoltzmannMachine/README.md

 `Pkg.add("StatsBase")`
 `Pkg.add("Images")`

 The first package contains both the training and test data of the MNIST set of handwritten digits.
 The second package contains a function used to randomly pick among among a set of weighted choices.
 The last package is used to render images created by the model.
-If the rendering fails trying running`using Images` in `julia` to see if any other software will need to be installed.
+If the rendering fails trying running `using Images` in `julia` to see if any other software needs to be installed.

 ## Run